-A longitudinal practicum experience extends through the Foundations phase, and exposes medical students to patients in varied community settings.
+A longitudinal practicum experience in Year 1 exposes medical students to patients in varied community settings.
 This course provides experiences in chronic care and service learning, and is combined with a social justice and health disparities curriculum.
 The interprofessional education course in year 2 is where students learn critical skills in communication and teamwork with other health care professional students.

-During four 1-week blocks, medical students will be immersed in the "Frontiers" portion of the curriculum.
+During three 1-week blocks, medical students will be immersed in the "Frontiers" portion of the curriculum.
 This includes cutting-edge areas such as health care informatics, population health, quality and patient safety, health care economics, and principles of translational research.

-Phase 2: Applications
+Phase 2: Applications Year 3

-Year:

 The one-year "Applications" phase allows medical students to practice their patient care knowledge and skills in a variety of clinical settings.
-This year starts with participation in a two-week structured session, "Intersession I: Transition to the Clinical Years," which focuses on skills needed for medical students to function effectively in patient care settings.
+This year starts with participation in a four-week structured session, "Clerkship Fundamentals," which focuses on skills needed for medical students to function effectively in patient care settings.